Vinča symbols: Discovery

-The discovery of the Tărtăria tablets in Romania by a team directed by Nicolae Vlassa in 1961 revived the debate.
-Vlassa believed the inscriptions to be pictograms.
-Other items found at the site of the discovery were subsequently radiocarbon-dated to before 4,000 BC, 1,300 years earlier than the date Vlassa expected and pre-dating the writing systems of the Sumerians and Minoans.
+The discovery of the Tărtăria tablets in Romania by a team directed by Nicolae Vlassa in 1961 revived debate regarding the inscriptions.
+Vlassa believed them to be pictograms.
+Other items found at the site of the discovery were subsequently radiocarbon-dated to before 4000 BC, around 1,300 years earlier than the date Vlassa expected and pre-dating the writing systems of the Sumerians and Minoans.
 However, the circumstances of their discovery and authenticity of the tablets themselves is disputed.

+The Gradeshnitsa tablets are clay artefacts with incised marks.
+They were unearthed in 1969 near the village of Gradeshnitsa in the Vratsa Province of north-western Bulgaria.
+The tablets are dated to the 4th millennium BC and are currently preserved in the History Museum of Vratsa.

 Corpus

 Although a large number of symbols are known, most artifacts contain so few symbols that they are very unlikely to represent a complete text.
-Possibly the only exception is the Sitovo inscription in Bulgaria, the dating of which is disputed; regardless, even that inscription has only around 50 symbols.

 Most of the inscriptions are on pottery, with the remainder appearing on ceramic spindle whorls, figurines, and a small collection of other objects.
 The symbols themselves consist of a variety of abstract and representative pictograms, including zoomorphic (animal-like) representations, combs or brush patterns and abstract symbols such as swastikas, crosses and chevrons.
 Over 85% of the inscriptions consist of a single symbol.
 Other objects include groups of symbols, of which some are arranged in no particularly obvious pattern, with the result that neither the order nor the direction of the signs in these groups is readily determinable.
 The usage of symbols varies significantly between objects; symbols that appear by themselves tend almost exclusively to appear on pots, while symbols that are grouped with other symbols tend to appear on whorls.
-Quantitative linguistic analysis leads to the conclusion that 59% of the signs share the properties of pottery marks, 11.5% are part of asymmetric ornaments typical for whorls of the Vinca culture, and 29.5% may represent some sort of symbolic (semasiographic) notation.
+Quantitative linguistic analysis leads to the conclusion that 59% of the signs share the properties of pottery marks, 11.5% are part of asymmetric ornaments typical for whorls of the Vinča culture, and 29.5% may represent some sort of symbolic (semasiographic) notation.

-A database of Vinca inscriptions, DatDas, has been developed by Marco Merlini:
+A database of Vinča inscriptions, DatDas, has been developed by Marco Merlini:

 Dating

-These findings are important because the bulk of the Vinča symbols were created between 4500 and 4000 BC, with the symbols on the Tărtăria clay tablets possibly dating back to around 5300 BC (controversially dated by association).
+These findings are important because the bulk of the Vinča symbols were created between 4,500 and 4,000 BC, with the symbols on the Tărtăria clay tablets possibly dating back to around 5,300 BC (controversially dated by association).
 This means that the Vinča finds predate the proto-Sumerian pictographic script from Uruk (modern Iraq), which is usually considered to be the oldest known writing system, by more than a thousand years.
 Analyses of the symbols showed that they have little similarity with Near Eastern writing, resulting in the opinion that these symbols and the Sumerian script probably arose independently.

-Meaning and interpretations

-The nature and purpose of the symbols is a mystery.
-Although attempts have been made to interpret the symbols, there is no agreement as to what they might mean.